 The shipowner Hurtigruten is a Norwegian passenger shipping company specializing in cruise and ferry services.
 The "Norwegian Coastal Express Route" (Bergen-Kirkenes) is a cargo-passenger ferry service along Norway's western and northern coast.
 Hurtigruten's cruise ferries sail nearly the entire length of Norway and complete this roundtrip itinerary in 11 days.
 The route also includes Lofoten Islands and Vesteralen Islands.

-The 2,621-ton, 400-passenger cruise ship Lofoten was launched in 1964 and is currently operated by Hurtigruten.
-This extraordinary ship operates cruises around Norway’s coast, sometimes also in Svalbard archipelago.
+The 400-passenger ship Lofoten was launched in 1964 and was exclusively operated by Hurtigruten.
+This special ship operated cruises around Norway's coast, sometimes also in the Svalbard Archipelago.
 In 2000 she was protected by the Norwegian Director General of Historic Monuments in order to preserve the cultural heritage of Norway.

-All meals in Lofoten's restaurant, which spans the width of the vessel, are included in fare if booking the full one-way sailing between Bergen and Kirkenes or a complete round-trip cruise.
-The food is good mid-level cooking, with choices including standard international cuisine and Norwegian specialities.
+All meals in the restaurant (spanning the vessel's width) are included in the fare if booking the full one-way crossing between Bergen and Kirkenes or a complete roundtrip voyage.
+The food is good mid-level cooking, with choices including standard international cuisine and Norwegian specialties.
 The restaurant is a cosy room with original Norwegian paintings.
 Reservations apply to dinner only.
 There is only one sitting unless the ship is full.

 Follows the complete list of ms Lofoten restaurants and food bars.

-MS Lofoten attracts her passengers with an intimate informal atmosphere, panoramic decks and unique lounges.
-This extraordinary vessel is a perfect choice if you want to sail the Antarctic in a small ship with well-trained crew and pleasant accommodations.
+MS Lofoten provides its guests with an intimate informal atmosphere, panoramic decks, unique lounges.
+This extraordinary vessel is a perfect choice if you want to sail on a small ship with well-trained crew and pleasant accommodations.
 The vessel was given her name after Lofoten Islands, just north of the Arctic Circle, which are known for their dramatic scenery.

 Follows the complete list of ms Lofoten lounges, clubs and other entertainment venues for kids, teens and adults.